 That’s what happened to my Mamaw.
 My Papaw heroically cared for her in her final years almost single-handedly.
 Living about an hour away, my dad would visit on weekends and provide what respite he could.
 Few home care services existed then, and no one wanted to put her in a nursing home until we absolutely had to.
 We’d heard the horror stories of elder abuse in some of these places and we really wanted to avoid that at all costs.
 I know this doesn’t happen everywhere but, when it’s your loved one, you get super protective over these kinds of things.
 If anything like this were to have happened, I struggle to see a scenario where we wouldn’t have considered filing a nursing home neglect lawsuit against those responsible.

 My Papaw is one of the strongest people I’ve ever known, both in terms of physical and emotional strength.
 As long as I could remember, he worked the garden with Mamaw, chopped wood in winter and maintained their home, all after losing one of his legs long before I was born.

 Despite that strength, caring for Mamaw in those last years wore on him.
 I saw it in his eyes and heard it in his voice.
+Towards the end of her life, my Mamaw had to use a wheelchair as her mobility decreased.
+Papaw had to push her around.
+I just wish they had purchased an electric wheelchair to save my Papaw the strain.
+If you have a loved one who is losing mobility, I really recommend you opt for an electric wheelchair – you can find the best ones available this year if you click here.
+Who knows how much this could have positively affected my Papaw.
 Dad’s weekend visits helped, but did little to ease the exhaustion of round-the-clock care.
 No amount of love can temper the frustration that comes unbidden when you answer the same question for the 20th time in an hour.